tneukom/libgateY/README.md

 What does it do?
 ----------------

 LibGateY helps you send data structures over WebSockets from your C++ program to the web browser and the other way.
 It can send and receive a large amount of C++ standard types by default.
-For example 'std::map<std::string, std::tuple<float, float, float>>' will automatically be converted to a JSON object of the form '{ key0: [x, y, z], key1: [x, y, z] }'.
-The serialization machinery can be extended to support your own types.
+For example `std::map<std::string, std::tuple<float, float, float>>` will automatically be converted to a JSON object of the form `{ key0: [x, y, z], key1: [x, y, z] }` The serialization machinery can be extended to support your own types.

 How do I use it?
 ----------------